ericdrosas87/mern-quiz/README.md

 Then run "ionic serve" to start the dev server.
 Best viewed in the mobile emulator of the Chrome developer tools.

-For local development, remove the basename attribute to <IonReactRouter> in App.tsx
+For local development, remove the basename attribute to the IonReactRouter tag in App.tsx